mkilpe/spsync/groupchat/readme.txt

 Future ideas:

-One could introduce editing the messages afterwards by just making change out of it for the same object.
+* Introduce editing the messages afterwards by just making change out of it for the same object.
+* Attach pictures or other data to the message as record data